mikhail-barg/jsonata.net.native/README.md

 * `JsonataQuery` objects are immutable and therefore reusable and thread-safe.
 * It is possible to provide additional variable bindings via `bindings` arg of `Eval()` call.
 	* Additional functional bindings are work in progress (***TODO***: functionality is same as for built-in function implementations, but need to provide user API)
+* Error codes are partially in sync with the [JS implementation](https://github.com/jsonata-js/jsonata/blob/65e854d6bfee1d1413ebff7f1a185834c6c42265/src/jsonata.js#L1919), but it hasn't been noticed from the start, so some cleanup is to be done later (***TODO***).

 We also provide an [Exerciser app](https://github.com/mikhail-barg/jsonata.net.native/tree/master/src/JsonataExerciser) which is a clone of original [JSONata Exerciser](https://try.jsonata.org/):
 ![Exerciser](/misc/exerciser.png)